Chimes of Freedom (EP)

-Chimes of Freedom is a live EP by American singer-songwriter Bruce Springsteen.
+Chimes of Freedom is a live EP by the American singer-songwriter Bruce Springsteen.
 It was released in 1988 to support the multi-artist Human Rights Now!
 Tour in benefit of Amnesty International.
 This tour was announced near the end of a first-set radio broadcast during Springsteen's July 3, 1988, show in Stockholm, Sweden, after which Bob Dylan's "Chimes of Freedom" was performed.
 The performance of "Chimes of Freedom" on this EP peaked at number 16 on the Mainstream Rock charts in mid-late 1988.